Page last updated: Thursday 21 July 2022, 1.00pm

 - Keep asbestos waste separated from all other waste.

-Do not use these bins for the disposal of asbestos materials from renovations or other building work.
-Please arrange safe disposal of these materials at Summerhill Waste Management Centre following the usual protocol.
+- Do not use these bins for the disposal of asbestos materials from renovations or other building work.
+Materials collected can be safely disposed of at Summerhill Waste Management Centre following the usual protocol.

 How can I report asbestos fragments in public spaces?